ang3lkar/groove-mx/README.md

 Add an entry in `playlists.js`.
 The app takes care after that.

-Don't forget to download their thumbnails:
+Don't forget to download their images:
 ```sh
 npm run images
 ```